What I Learned Building My Own Mini Coding Agent

 }

-We send the conversation so far to the model, the model either talks to us or asks to use a tool, and if it asked for a tool we run it locally and feed the result back as the next message.
+}We send the conversation so far to the model, and the model either talks to us or asks to use a tool.
+When it asks, we call executeTool to run that tool locally, wrap what it returns in a tool_result, and push that back onto messages as the next turn.
+We will get to executeTool further down; here it is enough that it runs the requested tool and hands back a result.
 Then we loop.
 That is the entire shape of the thing.
 The "agentic" behavior is an emergent property of doing this over and over until the model is satisfied and stops asking for tools.

 The LLM Does Not Run the Tools